agkozak/zsh-z/tests/TESTS.md

 filesystem probe rather than an `$OSTYPE` match.
-MSYS2 without native-symlink support (e.g. a stock GitHub Actions runner) makes `ln -s` produce a copy or a Windows stub rather than a resolvable POSIX symlink, so the five symlink-*resolution* tests in `test_symlinks.zsh` and `test_symlink_realpath.zsh` skip via the `_test_skip_no_symlinks` probe — they still run wherever symlinks actually resolve, including MSYS2 with Developer Mode.
+MSYS2 without native-symlink support (e.g. a stock GitHub Actions runner) makes `ln -s` produce a copy or a Windows stub rather than a resolvable POSIX symlink, so the six symlink-*resolution* tests in `test_symlinks.zsh` and `test_symlink_realpath.zsh` skip via the `_test_skip_no_symlinks` probe — they still run wherever symlinks actually resolve, including MSYS2 with Developer Mode.